oldManLemon/scriptsForAdmin/mailArchiver/README.md

 # mailArchiver
 This is designed to deal with the files that are outputted from GFI Mail Archiver.
 The files are in a very particular manner which makes manually copying them and moving them around annoying.
+Needs to be run as admin

 ## How to use
 - Firstly you'll need python installed.